toa-io/toa/libraries/comq/features/readme.md

 # Features

-To run features please start RabbitMQ server with `docker compose up -d`, then execute `npm run test:features`
+To run features please start RabbitMQ server with `docker compose up -d` in the package root, then execute `npm run test:features`.